 As shown in Figure~\ref{fig:value-func-vis}, we note that $V^h$ closely matches $V^\star$ when the state is near the goal (\ie, $d^\star(s, g)\approx 0$).
 This alignment explains the strong performance of the low-level policy presented in Figure \ref{fig:HIQL_w_optimal_subgoal}.
 However, when the state-goal distance exceeds a certain temporal horizon, the value order inconsistency frequently arises between $V^h(s_t,g)$ and $V^h(s_{t+k},g)$ due to the non-monotonicity of the learned $V^h$.\footnote{The hyperparameter $k$ in HIQL is chosen based on the characteristics of the environments and datasets.
-In Figure~\ref{fig:value-func-vis}, $k = 25$ for the \texttt{AntMaze} task and $k = 100$ for the \texttt{HumanoidMaze} task.} This is due to the well-known fact that the learning target for the value in Equation \eqref{eq:iql_value_loss} becomes noisier as the horizon becomes longer, and shows why the use of $V^h$ becomes less effective in high-level policy learning for long-horizon setting.
+In Figure~\ref{fig:value-func-vis}, $k = 25$ for the \texttt{AntMaze} task and $k = 100$ for the \texttt{HumanoidMaze} task.} This is due to the well-known fact that the learning target for the value in Equation \eqref{eq:iql_value_loss} becomes noisier as the horizon becomes longer, and shows why the use of $V^h$ becomes less effective in high-level policy learning for long-horizon settings.

-Motivated by the observation that $V^h$ aligns well with $V^\star$ and achieves order consistency in short-horizon settings, in the next section, we propose a simple yet effective solution based on \textit{temporal abstraction} \cite{(option)Sutton1999}.
-This approach enables high-level value function learning to provide appropriate advantage signals, even when $d^\star(s,g)$ is large.
+Motivated by the observation that $V^h$ aligns well with $V^\star$ and achieves order consistency in short-horizon settings, we propose a simple yet effective solution based on \textit{temporal abstraction} \cite{(option)Sutton1999}.
+This approach enables high-level value function learning to provide appropriate advantage estimates, even when $d^\star(s,g)$ is large.